 Notes from Winter Bel

-This is an extract from 'Eddy', a novel I wrote in college (2003, under my real name) that I have since filed as juvenilia.
+This is an extract from 'Eddy', a novel I wrote in college (in 2003, under my real name) that I have since filed as juvenilia.
 Alex, the hardscrabble female protagonist of my novel, returns from a trip away to learn her boyfriend has died.
 This extract is a beat-by-beat account of her discovery.
-I can see that even back then I was interested in using wisps of comedy to deepen tragedy.
 'Eddy' was a great stepping stone to better writing for me, but shall itself remain in my closet, wedged between old Christmas lights and a punctured football...